3xionDev/relicofthecookies/README.md

 # Relic of the Cookies
 ______________________

-A cookie clicker addon that adds some cool stuff
+an empty cookie clicker mod because i couldnt figure out the modding API